-In this article I'll give you the evidence and the pros and cons so that you can make the decision for yourself.
+In this article I'll tell you what the evidence says, and I'll look at the pros and cons.
+And then, armed with good information, you can make the decision for yourself.

 Chickens are clever.
 They know how to protect their potential chicks from bacteria.